If you suddenly become an accidental project manager, this easy guide gives you the project management basics to get you started fast.

-And while some people might be excited about the role, it’s not something you’d planned on.
+Some people might be excited about the role, but maybe it’s not something you’d planned on.

 And despite the fact that many people are struggling to move into project management, you weren’t even trying.